 For more information about this see our webpage ‘Support for children who are learning remotely'.

 It is completely normal and understandable to be worried about your child being in school or nursery during the coronavirus pandemic.
 It may be helpful to speak to the school or nursery about your concerns.
 You can ask them about the steps they have taken, or will take, to keep your child safe and discuss what more they might be able to do to address your concerns.
 You might find our factsheet on Working together with your child’s school helpful to prepare for that discussion.

-Although you might worry about sending your child to school, you should bear in mind that they have a right to an education.
-Your child should be in school unless they are too unwell to attend, or they have been advised to stay at home by national public health guidance or by their GP or healthcare provider.
-You have a duty as their parent to make sure they get an education from ages 5 to 16.
+Although you might worry about sending your child to school, you should bear in mind that you have a duty as their parent to make sure they are not absent from school without a ‘reasonable excuse’.
 It is really important that you work with the school, and local authority if needed, to find a solution that means your child can attend and access their right to an education.
 Our factsheet on School attendance explains more about the law on attending school.

 The Scottish Government have set out 5 coronavirus protection levels (0 – 4) that can be used nationally or locally, depending on the prevalence of the virus across Scotland.
 The higher the protection level in your local area, the more measures your child’s school or nursery will be taking to keep your child and others safe.